 Algae may not be harmful to your roof, but the dark streaks and discoloration they produce can look awfully unpleasant.
 Besides being an aesthetic problem, roof algae can also pose a major financial setback.

 Algae spores are normally spread across rooftops by animals and wind.
 The algae thrive where moisture tends to dwell on the roof surface.
-As the area’s premier roofing company we believe one the most common types to grow on roof surfaces is blue-green algae.
+As Pittsburgh’s premier roofing contractor we believe one the most common types to grow on roof surfaces is blue-green algae.
 Algae could have been growing on your roof for months by the time you start seeing the dark streaks.
 Sometime mold is present as well.

 In this article, we share with you some valuable tips on how to prevent algae growth on your roof in the first place.